netcinematics/3DWebBoilerplate/README.md

 Your quick set up for developing the 3DWeb.
 This lightweight dev environment structure and process allows for better web animations as fast as possible.

-It utilizes npm http-server, BabylonJS, ThreeJS, and in the not-so-distant past; jQuery, d3, and greensock.
+It utilizes npm http-server, BabylonJS, ThreeJS, TweenJS, fontawesome.
+And in the not-so-distant past; jQuery, d3, and greensock.
 We've come a long way!

-Now the 3DWebPlatform is primed to utilize and innovate AR.js demos.
+Now it is primed to utilize and innovate AR.js demos.

 ## Get set up animating the 3DWeb as fast as possible.